Revolution of Jobs: Renewal of State bodies

-Drawing of William Henry Waddington published in Vanity Fair on September 28, 1878.
+Drawing of William Henry Waddington published in Vanity Fair on 28 September 1878.

 The government of William Waddington promptly initiated action.
 The Attorney generals of the Court of cassation and those of the Court of Appeal of Paris, Aix-en-Provence, Amiens, Agen, Angers, Bastia, Bordeaux, Bourges, Besançon, Caen, Chambéry, Dijon, Lyon, Nîmes, Poitiers, Rennes, Rouen, and Toulouse were dismissed.
 The majority of those dismissed were Catholics who were aligned with clericalism.
 These were not the only alterations to the Public Prosecutor's Office; numerous public prosecutors were also reassigned.
-In total, from February 9, 1879, to December 31, 1882, Georges Picot documented 198 replacements or relocations out of 263 public prosecutors in the courts and 1,565 replacements or relocations out of 1,886 public prosecutors in the tribunals.
+In total, from 9 February 1879, to 31 December 1882, Georges Picot documented 198 replacements or relocations out of 263 public prosecutors in the courts and 1,565 replacements or relocations out of 1,886 public prosecutors in the tribunals.
 While this purge was without precedent in its scale, it was not a novel phenomenon in principle.
 Similarly, the standing judiciary was also affected by the July Revolution of 1830.
 In total, 74 attorneys general and 254 prosecutors and substitutes were dismissed.
 In the aftermath of the French Revolution of 1848, 27 out of 28 attorneys general were replaced.
 In the case of Napoleon III, despite his general alignment with the prosecutor's office, he proceeded to dismiss two-thirds of the Attorney Generals appointed in 1848.
 Finally, the precedent of the Government of National Defense, which dismissed all Attorney Generals in September 1870, is worthy of note.
 The notable exception to this dismissal was the five prosecutors serving in cities threatened by the Prussians.
 The sitting judiciary was not exempt from the actions of the Waddington cabinet.
 During the same period, 237 replacements or relocations were made out of 739 irremovable magistrates of the courts and 745 out of 1,742 irremovable magistrates of the tribunals.
 Concerning the justices of the peace, they were not irremovable and thus particularly susceptible to government machinations.
 Of the original 2,941, 2,536 were replaced or relocated.